Holidays and Leave of Absence – points to consider:

 Except in the case of illness, absence permission must be sought well in advance of the intended date(s).
+If your child is absent for 4 days or more, you may be required medical evidence.
 In the case of absence owing to chronic/recurring illness, you will be asked to provide a medical certificate.

 The school will not authorise absence for day trips, visiting relatives, shopping, family holidays (see note below), birthdays or looking after brothers or sisters e.t.c..

 What time must my child arrive at school?

 Students should arrive in their tutor rooms by 8.55am.

 Registration finishes at 9:15am in the morning and at 2:20pm in the afternoon.

 - If your child arrives after 9.00am he/she will be marked late

 - If your child arrives after 9.15am he/she will be marked absent